yrm23/AAAACoin/README.md

- MaCoin will be the next Num 1.
+ AAAACoin will be the next Num 1.